h2non/nar/README.md

 and there is no more required to have previously installed `node` or `nar` in order to run, install or extract an application

-You must create a executable nar archive
+You can create an executable archive simply passing a flag
 ```bash
 $ nar create --executable
 ```

-Then you could simply run it like this:
+Then you could run it like a binary:
 ```bash
 $ ./app-0.1.0-linux-x64.nar [run|extract|install] [options]
 ```